-Teaching about the Holocaust provides the opportunity to examine the basic moral issue of what it means to be a responsible citizen in a democratic society.
-Studying the Holocaust brings understanding to the ramifications of prejudice, racism, and stereotyping, and the value of encouraging tolerance and diversity in society.
+Teaching about the Holocaust and human rights provides the opportunity to examine the basic moral issue of what it means to be a responsible citizen in a democratic society.
+Studying the Holocaust and human rights provides an understanding of—and tools to disrupt—racism, antisemitism, and other forms of prejudice and to work for inclusion and justice in society.

-The Spector/Warren Fellowship is for undergraduate and graduate students preparing for careers in education, counseling, or student affairs.
-During this 5-day intensive program at the Holocaust Museum Houston, students will engage with nationally recognized scholars and Holocaust survivors to explore historical, pedagogical, and personal contexts for understanding the Holocaust.
-Fellows will benefit from enhanced knowledge including:
+During this five-day, fully funded intensive program at the Holocaust Museum Houston, fellows engage with nationally recognized scholars and Holocaust survivors and their descendants to explore historical, pedagogical, and personal contexts for understanding the Holocaust and advancing human rights.

 Fellows also will have opportunities to participate in and lead activities on the Syracuse University campus to extend what has been learned in Houston.

 “As a graduate student interested in pursuing a career in museum education, the Spector/Warren Fellowship taught me so much about how to communicate intense and important aspects of history to the public.”